 All curriculum correlates to California Science Framework standards and aligns with information in our ongoing Multiple Species Conservation Program.
 Sponsorships are available.
 For more information, call (858) 966-1331 or email our Marketing Manager.

 County Parks are part of the TRACK Trails program, a nationwide network of outdoor adventures for kids, coordinated by an organization called Kids in Parks.
 Learn More.
 The program rewards kids for spending time outdoors – both with new experiences and with nature-related gifts.
 Kids can earn “Trail TRACKer Gear” for registering their adventures in an online nature journal, and for reaching certain milestones.
 There are six prizes in all including items like magnifying lenses and backpacks, designed to enhance their outdoor experiences.
-TRACK Trails exist at five San Diego County Parks: San Elijo Lagoon Ecological Reserve, San Dieguito County Park, Louis A. Stelzer County Park, Lake Morena County Park, and Lindo Lake County Park.
+TRACK Trails exist at seven San Diego County Parks: Felicita County Park, Guajome Regional Park, Lake Morena County Park, Lindo Lake County Park, San Dieguito County Park, San Elijo Lagoon Ecological Reserve, and Stelzer County Park.
 Sponsorships are available.
 For more information, call (858) 966-1331 or email our Marketing Manager.

 Energy Saving Adventures (ESA) is a progressive REC Club program that allows youth to take charge of our future through resource preservation.
 This daily after-school program inspires and empowers youth to create change in the world around them.
 Through films, tournaments, experiments, and field trips, each day, teens get to tackle important concepts through an Energy Saving Adventure!
 For more program information on the ESA program, please call (619) 667-6835 or email our ESA Manager.